MarkRobitaille/COMP3040A2/README.md

-# How to Host Your Resume Using Markdown, GitHub Pages, and Jekyll
+# How to Host Your Resume Online Using Markdown, GitHub Pages, and Jekyll

 Welcome to this guide on hosting your resume online using GitHub Pages and Markdown.